 You can look at that, if you wish, to learn how to run the same commands directly from your command-line.

 Since the GUI is fairly self-explanatory, the detailed documentation focuses on how the core text programs work,

 Example screen shots of OTS_GUI.

 have also been used to solve other tax forms, and for other countries or states.
 Some error checking is included.

-The answers produced by OTS have matched to within a dollar or so, differing sometimes by rounding effects.
+The answers produced by OTS typically matched to within a dollar or so, differing sometimes by rounding effects.

-Download OpenTaxSolverOpenTaxSolver for last year's taxes (2015 Tax Year) (and previous years) can be downloaded from:
+OpenTaxSolver for this year's taxes (2016 Tax Year) can be downloaded from:

 Tar packages contain precompiled executables for Linux (32-bit and 64-bit), and MacOSx.

 Zip packages contain precompiled executables for Microsoft PCs.

 Source code and compilation instructions are also provided in all versions.